 Also in addition to B&H; please consider Hunt’s Photo for your photographic needs.

-- I use the ThinkTank SpeedRacer V2.0 for my Canon gear that has a built-in hip belt.
+- I use the ThinkTank SpeedRacer V2.0 for my Canon gear that has a built-in hip belt (now discontinued).

 - I carry the Olympus micro-four thirds system (and sometimes my Canon gear) inside a

 DIGITAL SLR & MIRRORLESS